 The main limitation is the ingredients.
 There is no emphasis on organic or sustainable ingredients.
 So, you won’t find grass-fed steak in their ingredients selection, for example.

 This is a pity – but honestly, it’s not surprising.
 If you want low-priced meals, they’re not going to be organic and sustainably sourced too.

 Fresh n’ Lean

 One other thing to mention is seasoning.
-Fresh n’ Lean uses a ‘season to taste’ approach and don’t apply many seasonings on the meals themselves.
+Fresh n’ Lean uses a ‘season to taste’ approach and doesn’t apply many seasonings to the meals themselves.
 This prevents the meals from being too intense for anyone with a sensitive palate.
 So, if you enjoy a bit more flavor with your meals, you’ll need to add additional seasonings yourself.